NCCGA Frequently Asked Questions

 What is the commitment of playing club golf?

 A big benefit of playing club golf versus varsity is the low level of commitment.
-The NCCGA runs two or three regional tournaments each semester and then a National Championship for qualifying teams and individuals.
+The NCCGA runs four Regional Events per school year, 10-12 National Qualifiers across the country, the Pinehurst Open in December, and then a National Championship for qualified teams and individuals.
 Each tournament is a Saturday-Sunday event meaning almost all competing teams miss no class time.

 When/where do club golf teams practice?